vk-candpython/linux-locker-research/README.md

 3. Write 8-byte `ENCRYPTION_MARK` signature
 4. Encrypt remainder of file using `enc()`

+**What it encrypts:** A single user file — strips Linux file attributes, checks for existing encryption mark (prevents double encryption), writes the 8-byte signature, then XOR-encrypts the rest of the file.

 ### 5.3 encrypt() — Recursive Directory Encryption

 ```python